tkkhuu/SelfDrivingBehavioralCloning/README.md

 The images were cropped such that all the portion of the road is visible, this is for the network to see whether there is left or right curve ahead.
 <insert images>

-The following table present the list of parameters used in the final tuning
+The following table present the list of parameters used in the final tuning.

 | Paramater                               | Value         |
 | ----------------------------------------|---------------|
 | Batch Size                              | 16            |